Who Owns Caribbean Data? The Data Sovereignty Battle Every Organisation Must Win Before 2027

 Where Caribbean Data Protection Law Actually Stands

-The gap between Caribbean data protection frameworks and international standards is significant and measurable.
+The gap between Caribbean data protection frameworks and international standards is wide and measurable.
 GDPR, which came into force in the EU in 2018, set a floor for data subject rights, organisational accountability, and cross-border transfer controls that is now widely treated as the global benchmark.
 Against that benchmark, the Caribbean region is unevenly positioned.

 Jamaica enacted the Data Protection Act in 2020, which came into full force in 2023.
 The Act establishes a Data Protection Commissioner, sets consent requirements, and provides for cross-border transfer restrictions.
-It is the most comprehensive data protection framework in the anglophone Caribbean and aligns reasonably well with GDPR principles, though enforcement capacity remains limited.
+It is the most complete data protection framework in the anglophone Caribbean and aligns reasonably well with GDPR principles, though enforcement capacity remains limited.

 Trinidad and Tobago passed the Data Protection Act in 2011, making it one of the earliest in the Caribbean.
 The Act has been criticised for limited enforcement and outdated provisions that predate cloud computing and AI at scale.
 A review process has been ongoing, but no major amendments have passed as of mid-2026.